llazzari/personal_finance/README.md

 ## Usage

-1. Add your expenses by navigating to the "Add Expense" section.
+1. Add your expenses and incomes.
 2. Expenses will be automatically categorized into one of the following categories:
    - **Food & Dining**
    - **Transport**